Polkas/pacs/README.md

 ### Package Weight Case Study: `devtools`

-Take into account that the size is appropriate for you system `Sys.info()`.
+Take into account that packages sizes are appropriate for you local system (`Sys.info()`).
-Installation with `install.packages` and some `devtools` functions might result in different package sizes.
+Installation with `install.packages` and some `devtools` functions might result in different packages sizes.

 ```r
 # if not have